-First Nations, environmentalists and just about everyone else are aghast at the severity of the toxic spill from a tailings pond.
+First Nations, environmentalists and just about everyone else were aghast at the severity of the toxic spill from a tailings pond.

 The mess has only just begun to wreak its environmental havoc, with campgrounds evacuated, a local emergency declared and a fishing ban imposed, among other immediate effects.
 Long-term damage is not yet known, and Imperial officials say they have no idea why it happened.